MuchiniGun/js30/README.md

 Day 12: Done, fun little excerise
 Day 13: Done, learned slide in on scroll and scroll animations which is very useful !
-Day 14: Done, learnt a very important lesson in making copies of objects and arrays
+Day 14: Done, learnt a very important lesson in making copies of objects and arrays Day 15: Done, got to learn more on how to work with local storage ! wish I was ablel to solve the little challenge at the end but I was close.